 - A description of the alleged violation(s), a description of the applicable procedures and a statement of the potential sanctions/responsive actions that could result. - The time, date and location of the hearing.
 If any party does not appear at the scheduled hearing, the hearing will be held in their absence.
 For compelling reasons, the Title IX Coordinator or designee may reschedule the hearing. - The parties may have the assistance of an advisor at the hearing.
 Typically, advisors are members of the campus community, but the parties may select whomever they wish to serve as their advisor including attorneys.
 Note that the advisor may not make a presentation or represent the Complainant or Respondent during the hearing.
-For hearings involving Title IX covered Sexual Harassment, each party's advisor will be permitted to directly pose questions to the other party and to witnesses.
-For non-Title IX covered Sexual Harassment, parties are responsible for asking all questions, through the Chair.
+For Title IX cases, each party's advisor will be permitted to directly pose questions to the other party and to witnesses.
 The Chair will determine if a question(s) is relevant and reserves the right to reword a question if needed.
-The advisor may consult with their advisee party quietly or in writing, or outside the hearing during breaks, but other than posing questions to the other party or witness in Title IX covered Sexual Harassment complaints, may not speak on behalf of the advisee to the panel. - Names of witnesses the College intends to call. - Names of Hearing Panel members.
+The advisor may consult with their advisee party quietly or in writing, or outside the hearing during breaks, but other than posing questions to the other party or witness, may not speak on behalf of the advisee to the panel. - Names of witnesses the College intends to call - Names of Hearing Panel members.

-Hearings that occur after the end of an academic term will be held immediately after the end of the term or during the summer, as needed, to meet the resolution timeline followed by the College and remain within the 90-day goal for resolution.
+Hearings that occur near or after the end of an academic term will be held immediately after the end of the term or during the summer, as needed, to meet the resolution timeline followed by the College and remain within the 90-day goal for resolution.